strata/frontend/docs/README.md

 # Strata Frontend

-Strata is based on the concept of reading in content from different sources (e.g. APIs) and delivering these to users on the frontend.
-The majority of websites are content-based, which is well suited to Strata.
+Strata is based on the idea of delivering robust, efficient HTML pages on the frontend reading content from a variety of data sources.
+Basically the "front" of a headless CMS.

-Content is transformed into content objects to standardise how you access content.
-For example, a standard pagination object is available.

 Delivery is via HTML, since this is the foundation of the web.
-Caching is built-in to enable high performance.
-We have Strata-powered websites running via WordPress API with sub 50ms response times (with PHP-based caching).

-You should consider content cacheable, and therefore the same for everyone.
+You should consider your core page content cacheable, and therefore the same for everyone.
 Personalised content can be accessed via JavaScript, which can avoid caching.

 The aim is to deliver fast, accessible user experiences on the modern web.

-{% page-ref page="installation.md" %}

 ## Layers